Fast Tasty Healthy Meals

 I don't endorse the concept of dieting, which is more concerned with body image than health.
 It's impossible to eat junk most of the time and compensate with an extreme short term diet.
 The excess weight may come off but the internal damage remains.
 Our bodies respond to starvation by consuming muscle, which reduces calorie burn rate.
 This muscle tissue isn't replenished when we resume our typical consumption.
 Food is converted to fat and at a higher rate than before our diet.
 Ideally, we will maintain a stable body weight by balancing calories consumed to calories burned, using a combination of healthy eating and moderate exercise.

 All calories are not equal.
-Current lifestyle advice strives to minimise the presence of bad cholesterol (LDL) and promote the production of good cholesterol (HDL).
+Current lifestyle advice strives to minimize the presence of bad cholesterol (LDL) and promote the production of good cholesterol (HDL).
 Bad cholesterol resembles plaque, sticking to the walls of our arteries, restricting blood flow and causing other mischief.
 Good cholesterol acts as a scouring agent, scraping bad cholesterol from artery walls and transporting it back to the liver to be disposed.
 Our livers produce both types depending on diet and lifestyle.
 Animal fat, dairy fat, saturated fat and trans-fats are converted into bad cholesterol.
 Seafood fat, nut fat, monounsaturated fat and polyunsaturated fat are converted into good cholesterol.
-The basic strategy is to minimise consumption of foods that have high levels of bad fats and preference foods that are either high in good fats or low in bad fats.
+The basic strategy is to minimize consumption of foods that have high levels of bad fats and preference foods that are either high in good fats or low in bad fats.

 The Mediterranean diet pictured above, illustrates an individual's ideal weekly food intake.
 Note the ratio of red meat to potatoes, wholewheat bread, rice, pasta, vegetables, fruit, beans and nuts.
 One portion of red meat per week is a bit skimpy, two is acceptable.
 Whole eggs are surprisingly high in dairy fat hence the restriction to one a week.
 Tree nuts are the secret ingredient.
 A quarter cup per day of almonds, walnuts or hazelnuts has been shown to cut bad cholesterol by up to 40% in high risk groups.
 Nuts are calorie dense, measure them out rather than grazing through a bag.